 Item 7

-Should an Advisory Committee or the Board have the ability to initiate a GGP (similar to their ability to do so for a policy development process - i.e. the GNSO Council is required to commence a GGP)?
+In the Initial Report the WG recommends that Advisory Committees and the Board could request a GGP but only the GNSO Council would have the authority to actually initiate a GGP.
+Should an Advisory Committee or the Board have the ability to initiate a GGP (similar to their ability to do so for a policy development process - i.e. the GNSO Council would be required to commence a GGP)?

-Header for comment box: “Please provide further details on the requirements that should be met”
+Header for comment box: “Please provide further details on the conditions that should be met”

 I know that we asked commenters to read the Initial Report and hopeful some will.
 But we can count on many not doing that or just not wanting to take the time to go back to the report to see the descriptions of the GIP, GGP or EPDP.
 Therefore I think it would be a good idea to include abbreviated descriptions of these at appropriate place for each in the survey.

 Item 11

-“For a PDP vote, if these are not adopted by the GNSO Council by a supermajority vote, there is a lower threshold for the Board to overturn these – should the same apply for the EPDP or if there is no supermajority support, the GGP Final Report fails?”
+“For a PDP vote, if these are not adopted by the GNSO Council by a supermajority vote as defined for the GNSO Council, there is a lower threshold for the Board to overturn these – should the same apply for the EPDP or if there is no supermajority support, the GGP Final Report fails?”

 We should make a PDF version of the survey available so that it will be easier for people to get feedback from their groups as applicable.